Skip to main content

 Since then, this technology has evolved and expanded beyond Bitcoin and cryptocurrencies.

-Developers have created many other types of blockchain platforms and applications, such as Ethereum, Hype ledger, and Corda.
+Developers have created many other blockchain platforms and applications, such as Ethereum, Hype Ledger, and Corda.

 These platforms enable the creation of smart contracts, decentralized applications, and digital tokens.